eriktaubeneck/eriktaubeneck.github.io-backup/source/_posts/2014-02-06-sqlalchemy-and-race-conditions-follow-up.md

 Consider a new object `GameStat`, which for every `Game` this object *must* exist (it's a pretty contrived example, but in other situations this relation can come up).
 When doing web programming (or really any program), you should assume that at any point any process could die.
 If the `GameStat` object *must* exist for every `Game`, then we can delay our call to `session.commit()` until both objects are been initialized.
 In this relatively small amount of time, it's unlikely that we will get an overlap, but if we do, the call to `session.flush()` shouldn't stall the process for very long.

+**UPDATE:** I've updated using a `{}` as a default value in the function as this is typical Python gotcha.
+Thanks for the [comment](http://skien.cc/blog/2014/02/06/sqlalchemy-and-race-conditions-follow-up/#comment-1371570667), Nigel!
+If your curious about this gotcha, check out this [StackOverflow question](http://stackoverflow.com/questions/5712904/empty-dictionary-as-default-value-for-keyword-argument-in-python-function-dicti) and [this blog post](http://pythonconquerstheuniverse.wordpress.com/category/python-gotchas/).